-On December 14, 2010, the Company entered into an Amended and Restated Credit Facility Agreement (Credit Facility), which superseded the Company's previously disclosed credit agreement with Bank of America, N.A.
-(Bank of America).
-The Credit Facility is an unsecured credit agreement providing for (i) a \$100.0 million revolving credit facility, including a \$100.0 million alternative currency borrowing sublimit and a \$50.0 million letter of credit sublimit (Revolving Credit) and (ii) a term loan facility of \$400.0 million (Term Loan).
-On January 14, 2011, the full \$400.0 million provided under the Term Loan was borrowed.
-On September, 29, 2011, the Company amended the Credit Facility increasing the amount of the Term Loan from \$400.0 million to \$500.0 million.
-On March 1, 2013, the Company amended the Credit Facility to increase the net leverage ratio at which restrictive spending covenants were introduced from 1:1 to 1.5:1.
+On December 14, 2010, the Company entered into an Amended and Restated Credit Facility Agreement (Credit Facility), with Bank of America, N.A.
+The Credit Facility was an unsecured credit agreement providing for (i) a \$100.0 million revolving credit facility, including a \$100.0 million alternative currency borrowing sublimit and a \$50.0 million letter of credit sublimit and (ii) a term loan facility of \$400.0 million.
+On September, 29, 2011, the Company amended the Credit Facility increasing the amount of the term loan facility from \$400.0 million to \$500.0 million.